What Cannot Be Put in a Skip?

 Check with your local council to see if recycling centres accept tyres.
 There are also some tyre manufacturers and dedicated businesses that will recycle old tyres.

 Paints must be disposed of in the correct manner since the chemicals can be harmful to the environment.
-You can either leave it to dry on paper or cardboard and dispose of it in your household waste, or consider donating unused paint to someone.
+You can either leave it to dry on paper or cardboard and dispose of it in your household waste or consider donating it.

 Similar to paints, glues and solvents may be disposed of in your household waste if it is dried on paper or cardboard.
 Alternatively, there are specialist adhesive waste disposal services, or you can contact us for advice.

 Medical or human waste

 Medical or human waste cannot be accepted within your household waste or in hired skips.
 You can request a clinical waste collection via the Government website: https://www.gov.uk/request-clinical-waste-collection